Leaseweb/LswVersionInformationBundle/README.md

 LswVersionInformationBundle
 ===========================

-How do the testers know what revision of our application they are testing and what branch they are testing?
+How do the testers know what revision of our application they are testing and what branch or tag they are testing?
 This is especially a problem with acceptance testing where interactions between various systems are tested.
 Because the testers do not have command line access on the Linux machines that run the acceptance environment they cannot simply issue the "svn info" and "svn status" commands like developers can.